 Equipment Requirements: You will need to provide all the basic scuba equipment including dive slate, dive knife, compass, dive watch.
 It is highly recommended that you own scuba equipment as familiarity with personal gear improves general scuba diving skills.

-ASSISTANT INSTRUCTOR COURSES 2018 Dates TBA
+ASSISTANT INSTRUCTOR COURSES 2018

 Please call 773-348-3999 to sign up